EmDuck/Gaming-PC-Building-Guide/README.md

 **PLEASE READ EVERY STEP AND PIECE OF INFORMATION WITH PRECISION.
 FAILURE TO DO SO WILL LEAD TO POTENTIAL SYSTEM FAILURE, AND THE GUIDE MAKER(S) WILL NOT BE HELD RESPONSIBLE FOR ANY DAMAGE.**

 Hello there!
 Welcome to the wonderful world of custom PC building.
+Don't worry, this is easy.
+It's basically legos but for adults.

-Before we start building, let's get you ready.
+**Before we start building, let's get you ready.**

 ## TABLE OF CONTENTS
 - [Part Picking](https://github.com/Duck-Inc/PC-Building-Guide/blob/main/GUIDE.md#part-picking)